 displayed side by side.
 Lights mounted on the steeple of the Cathédrale

-Notre-Dame de Pointe Noire.
-A photo of the cathedral is available, and Google has a satellite
+Notre-Dame de l'Assomption.
+David Stanley has a photo of the cathedral, another photo is available, and Google has a satellite

 at the southern end of the Baie de Pointe Noire, 1.4 km (0.9 mi) southeast